Apply for Supplemental Security Income (SSI)

 People who receive benefits from Social Security are required to report any change that could affect their eligibility for disability, retirement, and Supplemental Security Income benefits.
 This may include, but is not limited to, starting or ending a job, starting or ending other benefits, change of address, or traveling outside the country for 30 consecutive days.
 Please see below for more:

 Anyone who receives Supplemental Security Income (SSI) and works is required by law to report their wages to Social Security.
-Learn when and how to report wages if receiving SSI with the Report your wages easily and securely infographic.
+Learn when and how to report wages if receiving SSI by visiting the Reporting Wages for Supplemental Security Income (SSI) page.

 Repay an Overpayment